stevecox-sanmar/hello-world/README.md

 # hello-world

-I'm A Windows System Admin with over 20 years of experience building and maintaining Micosoft Windows desktop and server based environments.
+I'm a Windows System Admin with over 20 years of experience building and maintaining Micosoft Windows desktop and server based environments.
 I'm always looking to learn new things and expand my skills.